 He goes on to tell us more about this being, the Word, who is with God and who is God.
-And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word was made flesh, and dwelt among us, full of grace and truth; we have beheld his glory, the glory as of the only-begotten son from the Father” (Jn 1:14).
+And this is the astonishing part of what he says at the beginning of his gospel; he writes “And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only-begotten son from the Father” (Jn 1:14 RSV-2CE).
 John says here that he saw the Word who was made flesh; he saw God manifest as a man.
 John is writing what he saw and knew.
 He was a witness of this literally earth-changing event, and of the long-awaited fulfilment of the prophecies that the light had dawned; the Messiah had come to rescue a benighted world sunk in the darkness and despair of sin and alienation from God.

 But what does John do with this?
 He doesn’t try to appeal to sceptics.
 The religious leaders, the Pharisees, were such, and of them he writes that they were liars and murderers, and whose father was Satan, a liar and murderer from the beginning (Jn 8:42-47).
 No, he is stating facts, of which he was a witness, and telling people so that they, too, could know this same Son of God whom he had discovered (1 Jn 1:1-4).
-He tells us this at the end of his gospel, where he says, “…many other signs truly did Jesus in the presence of the disciples, which are not written in this book: But these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life in his name” (Jn 20:30-31).
+He tells us this at the end of his gospel, where he says, “Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
+But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name” (Jn 20:30-31).